-The University of South Carolina is committed to an annual evaluation of all faculty as indicated below.
-Although there may be procedural differences among the campuses, it is essential that each campus conform to the University policy for evaluation.
+The University of South Carolina is committed to annual evaluation of all faculty as indicated below.
+Although procedural differences may exist among the campuses, it is essential each campus conform to the University policy for evaluation.

 The following statement on faculty evaluation includes points in common among the campuses of the University, and it constitutes the official policy of the University.
 This statement has been approved by the Board of Trustees and has been accepted by the Budget and Control Board as meeting its minimum standard.